carrotfarmer/blog-posts/cl0dt66jf03ldo5nv1ia94dgm.md

 Awesome!

-Now all we have to do is just render the data.
+Now, all we have to do is render the data.
 Since our state will be `null` if the pokemon data is not yet set, we can use that as a loading indicator.

 ```ts
 return (